fostroll/mordl/doc/README_BASICS.md

 tagger.load_test_corpus(corpus, append=False)
 ```
 This corpus is used for validation during training iterations.
 It is not
-mandatory to load it, but without validation it's hard to stop training in
+mandatory to load it, but without validation it's hard to stop training, when
-time, when the quality of model is the highest.
+the quality of model is at its highest.

 Args:

-**corpus** a name of the file in *CoNLL-U* format or list/iterator o
+**corpus** a name of the file in *CoNLL-U* format or a list/iterator of
 sentences in *Parsed CoNLL-U*.

 **param append** add corpus to already loaded one(s).

-### Usage: Training - Evaluation - Inerence<a name="usage"></a>
+### Usage: Training - Evaluation - Inference<a name="usage"></a>

 All our taggers contain 3 main methods: `.train()`, `.evaluate()` and
 `.predict()`.
-Parameters vary slightly for each tagger and described in the
+Parameters vary slightly for each tagger and are described in
-corresponding chapters:
+the corresponding chapters:
 * [POS-tagger](https://github.com/fostroll/mordl/blob/master/doc/README_UPOS.md#start)
 * [FEAT](https://github.com/fostroll/mordl/blob/master/doc/README_FEAT.md#start)
 * [FEATS](https://github.com/fostroll/mordl/blob/master/doc/README_FEATS.md#start)